jdtsmith/autoftp/README.md

 If you need to pre-process one file type to produce another, you can use, e.g., `-s '*.suf, process` to run the script `process` on files matching `*.suf`.  `process` is called with the file as its only argument, and presumable creates or updates _other_ files.
 If they are matched by a `-p` flag, these files are picked up for auto-transfer.

-If an uploaded file matches any of the `-k` patterns provided (if any), it will be deleted after upload.
+If an uploaded file matches any of the `-k` patterns provided (if any), it will be deleted after successful upload (**caution: `-k` deletes files locally**).
 This is useful for "temporary" files like compiled versions which should be transfered, but don't need to be kept locally cluttering the directory.
 Note that, since it only operates on _uploaded_ file, `-k` patterns must match files matched by the `-p` patterns to be effective.

 An example might be: